Welcome Parents, guardians, and families!

 What about AP and IB?

-Proficiency and test prep involve overlapping, but distinct sets of skills.
+Proficiency and test-prep involve overlapping, but distinct sets of skills.
 We want to empower students to reach whatever learning goal they choose when it comes to Latin.
 During 3rd and 4th year Latin, students will be learning the skills and reading texts which will also help them succeed on these tests.
-Through a combination of in-class practice, and more specialized independent work, students will receive a thorough preparation to confidently tackle the challenges of AP and IB exams.
+Through a combination of in-class practice, and more specialized independent work (in lieu of all-class homework), students will receive a thorough preparation to confidently tackle the challenges of standardized exams.

 How can I help?

-Please encourage your child to get involved in Latin Club events.
+Please encourage your child to get involved in Latin Club activities and events.
 Chaperons are necessary for us to attend JCL conventions.
-Parents who can afford it can help additional students cover registration fees for JCL events.
+Parents who can afford it can help additional students cover registration fees for JCL and Latin club events (which range from $30-150).
 And last but certainly not least, please spread the word about BHS Latin, since our program depends on enrollment, and many many families in our district do not know how much fun and how helpful Latin can be no matter what a student’s interests are.
 I am also happy to share or print flyers which explain the many benefits of studying Latin.